 Faculty areas of specialization include mental health evaluations; neuropsychological evaluations; individual, child, family, group and couple’s psychotherapy; treatment of anxiety, depression and trauma, eating disorders, obesity, parent-child relations, child and adolescent behavior problems, cross-cultural interventions, stress management, body-mind integrated treatments, wellness practices.

-Mentors include a mix of core and part time faculty in addition to community psychologists who provide teaching, supervision and research mentoring to track students.
+Mentors include a mix of core and part time faculty in addition to community psychologists who provide teaching, supervision and research mentoring to students.
 Interests include, but are not limited to, work with children, adolescents and adults, assessment, eating disorders, school-based interventions, disabilities and cultural consultation all with Latino populations.

 Affiliated Community Faculty